InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/EEA/GPPExtension: IAB Europe TCF.md

       <li>1 Opten in</li>
       <li>0 Not opted in</li>
     </ul>
-   The TCF [Policies]<a href="https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/">Policies designates certain Features as “special” which means a CMP must afford the user a means to expressly consent to their use.
-These “Special Features” are published and numerically identified in the [Global Vendor List](https://github.com/patrickverdon/GDPR-Transparency-and-Consent-Framework/blob/TCF-Canada/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list) separately from normal Features.</td>
+   The TCF <a href="https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/">Policies </a> designates certain Features as “special” which means a CMP must afford the user a means to expressly consent to their use.
+These “Special Features” are published and numerically identified in the <a href="https://github.com/patrickverdon/GDPR-Transparency-and-Consent-Framework/blob/TCF-Canada/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list">Global Vendor List </a> separately from normal Features.</td>
    </tr>
    <tr>
   <td>PurposeConsent</td>